Philosophy

 Wholeness: Heart + Mind

 We integrate feeling and thought.
 We honor messy emotion without losing grounded discernment; we value reason without abandoning relational truth.
-In paradox we discover creative power—the tension that fuels our fullest potential.
+In allowing the tension of paradox and surrendering to uncertainty, we discover the creative power that fuels our fullest fruition.

 there’s Many Ways of Being a Man

-There is no single way to be a man.
+There’s no single way to be a man.
 What matters is living from your authentic truth.
-Diversity of expression is not only necessary—it’s what keeps humanity alive and interesting.
+Biodiversity necessary for survival and resilience.
+Biopsychosocial diversity, and diversity of expression, isn’t just necessary—it’s what keeps humanity alive, interesting, and beautiful.

 Body First